 What is the implication of this?

-It means that ice cold water seawater is being trickled on Facebook’s threefold heatmaps.
+It means that ice cold water seawater is being trickled on Facebook’s threefold heatmaps, the Facebook image of the world.
 The dense white rays giving us the shapes of Europe, North America, the coasts of South America and Australia merely represent a large number of people living there.
 They are on the internet, and some of them have a more or less active Facebook account.
 And so what?
 They are also on Instagram and Snapchat, and they have a Gmail account.
 I wouldn’t be surprised if connection maps from those service providers would produce the same results as Facebook’s.
 For instance, have a look at these examples: Exhibit A, Exhibit B, Exhibit C, Exhibit D.

-I would rather much more like to see two other heatmaps, showing real connections taking place, in movements, across geographies and in time.
+I would rather much more like to see two other heatmaps than the Facebook image of the world.
+It want to how real connections take place, in movements, across geographies and in time.
 I’m talking about migration and tourism.